Abab-bk/lua_patcher/examples/EverythingRandomizer/README.md

 I suggest you set the output path to an empty mod, similar to how BodySlide works.
 Remember that the output mod should override EverythingRandomizer.

+I'm not asking you to run it through Mod Manager, there's no need.
+Anyway, open the program and it'll walk you through it (paste a few paths).

 ### FAQ

 > Can I install/uninstall mid-game?

 It's hard to say.
-The short answer is sort of yes and no. From EverythingRandomizer's perspective, it is stateless and independent of saves, so technically you can.
+The short answer is sort of yes and no. From EverythingRandomizer's perspective, it is stateless and saves agnostic, so technically you can.
 However, it still modifies Form data, and many scripts might get polluted by unexpected data.
 So, you can't.
 It's up to you.